segment-integrations/analytics-swift-live/README.md

 	}
 }

-// create an instance of our FixProductViewed edge function let deleteAdID = new RemoveAdvertisingId(EdgeFnType.enrichment, "Amplitude")
+// create an instance of our FixProductViewed live plugin let deleteAdID = new RemoveAdvertisingId(LivePluginType.enrichment, "Amplitude")
 // add it to the top level analytics instance.
 All events going to amplitude
 // will now have the advertisingId property removed. analytics.add(deleteAdID)

-// This edge function will reissue/convert a specific track event into a
+// This live plugin will reissue/convert a specific track event into a
 // screen event.
-class ConvertTrackToScreen extends EdgeFn {
+class ConvertTrackToScreen extends LivePlugin {
 	track(event) {
 		// if the event name matches ... if event.name == "Screen Viewed" {